mlavin/django-selectable/docs/lookups.rst

 Perhaps the most common use case is to define a lookup based on a given Django model.
 For this you can extend `selectable.base.ModelLookup`.
-To extend `ModelLookup` you should set two class attributes: `model` and `search_field`.
+To extend `ModelLookup` you should set two class attributes: `model` and `search_fields`.

     .. literalinclude:: ../example/core/lookups.py
         :pyobject: FruitLookup

-The syntax for `search_field` is the same as the Django `field lookup syntax <http://docs.djangoproject.com/en/1.3/ref/models/querysets/#field-lookups>`_.
+The syntax for `search_fields` is the same as the Django `field lookup syntax <http://docs.djangoproject.com/en/1.3/ref/models/querysets/#field-lookups>`_.
+Each of these lookups are combined as OR so any one of them matching will return a result.
 You may optionally define a third class attribute `filters` which is a dictionary of filters to be applied to the model queryset.
 The keys should be a string defining a field lookup and the value should be the value for the field lookup.
+Filters on the other hand are combined with AND.

+.. versionadded:: 0.3

+Prior to version 0.3 the model based lookups used a single string `search_field`.
+This will continue to work in v0.3 but will raise a DeprecationWarning.
+This support will be removed in v0.4.